 Be certain your trailer meets state or provincial requirements.
 Ensure the hitch and safety chains are secure and the brake, turn indicators and clearance lights all function.
+This page is intentionally blank

 MAINTENANCE

 FIRST INSPECTION

 This vehicle should be serviced by an authorized Ski-Doo dealer, repair shop, or person of your own choosing.
 The first inspection is very important and must not be neglected.